Pets and Other Animals

 As with human portraits, painting pets and other animals accurately can be challenging.
 In order to capture their true essence, I find that I need to empathize with my subject.
-I do not have to go to great lengths to do this- it just comes naturally.
+I do not have to go to great lengths to do this.
+It just comes naturally.
 For instance, when painting loyalty in a faithful dog’s eyes, I try to see the world through those eyes.
-Similarly, I try to inhabit the skin beneath the matted fur or the smooth silky coat.
-If I feel like a dog, I can represent the dog, almost as if I am representing myself.
+Similarly, I try to inhabit the skin beneath the matted fur or under the smooth silky coat.
+If I try to imagine feeling like a dog, I am better able to represent the dog, almost as if I am representing myself.
 In this way, I believe that on some level, we are all connected.

 How to Commission Original Artwork by Santoleri:

 Nick Santoleri ~ Artist | Pine Ridge Productions, Inc.